Choosing between Clay and Floqer for your go-to-market data needs often comes down to five questions:

 Floqer has no public pricing.

 All engagement is sales-led, with no free plan, no free trial, and no self-serve checkout.
-Customer testimonials reference "half the cost" of Clay and "no crazy costs".
+Customer testimonials reference "half the cost" of Clay and "no crazy costs."
 The Azumuta case study mentions cutting data spend by a five-figure amount through vendor consolidation.
 But without published pricing, evaluating Floqer requires a sales conversation, which adds friction for teams still researching options.
+For a detailed breakdown, see Floqer pricing.

-No dollar amounts are published.
-ZoomInfo does offer two free entry points that Clay and Floqer don't match: ZoomInfo Lite, a permanent free tier with access to ZoomInfo's database, 10 monthly export credits, and WebSights Lite (up to 10 website visitor reveals per day), and a 7-day free trial with broader access.
+ZoomInfo is free to start with consumption credits based on usage.
+ZoomInfo Lite provides a permanent free tier with access to ZoomInfo's database, 10 monthly export credits, and WebSights Lite (up to 10 website visitor reveals per day).
+A 7-day free trial offers broader access.
 Credits are consumed only when exporting data, not when searching or viewing it.

 Integration ecosystems show platform maturity